datacommonsorg/docsite/custom_dc/data_cloud.md

 As you are iterating on changes to the source CSV and JSON files, you can re-upload them at any time, either overwriting existing files or creating new folders.
 To load them into Google SQL, follow the procedures below.

-## Point the local Data Commons site to the Cloud data
+## Load the data into Cloud SQL

 ### Generate credentials for Google Cloud default application

-Before you can connect to the Cloud SQL instance, you need to generate credentials that can be used in the local Docker container.
-You should refresh the credentials every time you restart the Docker container.
+Before you can connect to the Cloud SQL instance, you need to generate credentials that can be used in the data management job.
+You should refresh the credentials every time you rerun the Cloud Run job.

 Open a terminal window and run the following command: